kubescape/kubescape.io/docs/use_cases/ci-security-gates.md

 ### Automatically Suggest Fixes for Direct Commits

-When developers make direct commits to the repository, Kubescape scans the changes and, if issues are detected, it triggers an automated workflow that creates a new issue in the issue-tracking system detailing the security findings and recommended fixes.
+When developers make direct commits to the repository, Kubescape scans the changes.
+If issues are detected, it triggers an automated workflow that creates a new issue in the issue-tracking system, detailing the security findings and recommended fixes.

 #### Action Points